aws-samples/serverless-patterns/sfn-inside-sfn-cdk-python/README.md

 ![Concept](img/concept.drawio.png)

-To learn about how to embed an asynchronous process in a one inner Step Function and make it a synchronous step for the outer Step Function, have a look at this [serverless pattern](https://serverlessland.com/patterns/step-function-callback-cdk-python)
+To learn about how to embed an asynchronous process in a inner Step Function and make it a synchronous step for the outer Step Function, have a look at this [serverless pattern](https://serverlessland.com/patterns/step-function-callback-cdk-python).

 This pattern deploys 4 AWS Step Functions.